Wayne Lamb: Purdue University

 His teaching relationship with Purdue University began in 1960 and lasted until 1986.
-He was promoted to assistant professor in 1971, and is listed as an associate professor in a 1978 Barn Theatre program bio.
-He taught ballet, broadwayjazz dance, allroom] and tap dance, his specialty.
+He was promoted to assistant professor in 1971 and is listed as an associate professor in a 1978 Barn Theatre program bio.
+His specialty was teaching ballet, broadway jazz dance, allroom and tap dance.

 Choreography

 He provided choreography for Annie Get Your Gun, The Boy Friend, Damn Yankees, Kiss Me Kate, West Side Story, My Fair Lady, Gypsy, The Me Nobody Knows, A Funny Thing Happened on the Way to the Forum, Once Upon a Mattress, A Midsummer Night's Dream (twice), Bury the Dead and Guys and Dolls.

 Direction and choreography

 He provided direction and choreography for Irma la Douce, Oliver!, Marat/Sade, Leave It to Jane, The Owl and the Pussycat, Man of La Mancha, The Killing of Sister George, Light Up the Sky, A Flea in Her Ear, George M, The Amorous Flea, Fiddler on the Roof, Our Town, Tobacco Road, The Music Man and Carousel, all with musical direction by longtime theatre colleague Dorothy Runk Mennen.